 The cooking of almost any Indian curry starts with the crackling of cumin seeds in hot oil.
 Cumin adds a distinct aroma and an earthy flavor to the curry.
 Just be careful not to use too much of it.
-You will be adding many more flavors to the curry and cumin seeds is just the beginning.
+You will be adding many more flavors to the curry, and cumin seeds are just the beginning.

 The best example of an Indian curry where cumin seeds are used as a primary flavor is Aloo Jeera (potatoes cooked with cumin seeds).
 You may like to watch this recipe video on how to cook Aloo Jeera.

 Finely chopped red onions, ginger, and garlic are the essential base ingredients for an Indian curry.
 These three can also be ground to a paste if the recipe so requires.
 After the cumin seeds have begun to crackle, chopped onion-ginger-garlic are added and sautéed at low heat until the onions turn translucent or golden brown, depending on the recipe.

 5-6-7-8.
 Red Chili Powder, Kitchen King Masala, Coriander Powder, And Cumin Powder

 Now is the time to add red chili powder, kitchen king masala (or garam masala), coriander powder, and cumin powder.
 Before doing so, either turn off the flame or reduce it to the lowest.
 These spices have to be lightly fried at low temperatures.